Bavianx/Small-project-collection/README.md

-# Small-project-collection
+Small-Project-Collection
-Contains a conglomerate of small projects created to secure my fundamental knowledge within python
+A collection of small Python projects created to reinforce and solidify fundamental programming concepts.